The Latest Scoop About Awnings

 Retractable window awnings come in durable, easy-to-clean fabric in a wide variety of “color and design options.”

 These types of shade have been around since the Roman Empire when they were used to cover stadium seats like at the Coliseum.
 Today, retractable window awnings are a favorite for both businesses and homes alike.

 Retractable window awnings have a good range of motion.
 They go from being neatly tucked up above a window to a 165-degree angle out and over the window to provide shade, privacy, and decor.

-Here is more explanation on the electronic parts for motorized retractable awnings:
+Here is more explanation of the electronic parts for motorized retractable awnings:

-Additionally, we utilize various commercial awning materials such as vinyl, back-lit and fire retardant fabrics to enhance your businesses appearance.
+Additionally, we utilize various commercial awning materials such as vinyl, back-lit and fire retardant fabrics to enhance your business’s appearance.

 Different fibers, weaves and coatings have very specific advantages and different applications.
 For example, acrylic fabrics have a rich cloth appearance and are much more colorfast and fade resistant while mesh fabrics allow better ventilation and outward visibility.”

 CUSTOM – MADE JUST RIGHT FOR YOU!